Average Settlement for Whiplash: What You Can Expect

 Because these types of injuries can vary so greatly in their severity and average compensation amount, we always recommend that you discuss your options with a local attorney.
 All the lawyers in our network offer a free initial consultation in which you can discuss the specific details of your situation and go over your options.

-The benefit of working with a personal injury lawyer who is experienced with car accident cases, is that they have negotiated settlements and know how to talk to insurance companies, who are trained and compensated to pay you as little as possible.
+The benefit of working with a personal injury lawyer who is experienced with these types of cases, is that they have negotiated car accident settlements and know how to talk to insurance companies, who are trained and compensated to pay you as little as possible.
 A good attorney can argue for more money for loss of income, ongoing medical treatments, and maximize the amount of compensation you get for your pain and suffering.

 Average Car Accident Whiplash Settlements